MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-repair-windows-agent.md

 8. Check the Application Event Log to confirm it completed successfully or for errors if the repair failed by searching at events from source **MsiInstaller**.

-## To repair the agent by using MOMAgent.msi from the command line
+## Repair the agent by using MOMAgent.msi from the command line

+Follow these steps to repair the agent by using MOMAgent.msi from the command line:

 1. Sign in to a managed computer with an account that is a member of the administrators security group for the computer.